ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded-systems/migration/5_application_porting.md

 endif()
 ```

- This can be done by running the following command.
+Make the changes by running the following command:

 ```bash
 sed -i "s/-mavx/-O2/g" src/CMakeLists.txt
 ```

+{{% notice Note %}}
-Note: compiler options should be tuned and optimized to achieve higher performance, but in this guide we'll keep it simple as performance optimization comes at a later phase when migrating (not covered in this learning path)
+Compiler options should be tuned and optimized to achieve higher performance, but you can keep it simple for now as performance optimization comes at a later phase of the project.
+{{% /notice %}}

-The application porting is now complete and next we'll compile and run the ported application!
+Application porting is now complete.
+Go to the next section to compile and run the ported application.